tttyyhywb/Java_project/README.md

 > * dbAdminAnyDatabase: only used in admin, give all dbAdmin's authorities to user
 > * root: only userd in admin. super user, super authorities

-##How to connect to local DataBase
+##Connect to a specified database in service
 ####1.start a database service in local host with docker
 > * 1.1 first you should run this in command 'docker run -p 27017:27017 -v $PWD/db:/data/db -d mongo' to start a mongodb service
 > * 1.2 then you should run this 'docker run -it mongo mongo --host 172.17.0.1' to connect to the service which started in step 1